 Oftentimes, I’ll share my experience living in Exmouth, Western Australia only to be told by my Melbournian friends that they’ve never been to WA.
-Whoever you are and wherever you’re from… this 15 day itinerary will ensure that you have the very best experience in the Northern Territory and Western Australia.
+Whoever you are and wherever you’re from… this 15-day Western Australia and Northern Territory itinerary will ensure that you have the very best experience.
 You’ll see animals the rest of the world only sees on the internet.
 You’ll laugh (or cry) in the face of danger.
 And you’ll swim in some of the bluest water outside of Photoshop.

 Note: This post contains affiliate links.
 If you use them to purchase items or book a tour, I’ll earn a small commission at no extra cost to you.